Overview

 • Have relevant skills and qualifications for your occupation;

-• Have at least two (2) years of work experience in your occupation;
+• Have at least one (1) years of work experience in your occupation;

 • Have vocational English language ability; and